 Community engagement is an undeniably critical part of ensuring that mentoring isn’t left to chance.
 Public officials can support policies that promote mentoring as part of comprehensive educational and youth development initiatives.
 Teachers, counselors and school administrators can ensure mentoring is integrated into holistic student supports.
 Business leaders can encourage employee engagement in youth mentoring by partnering with a nonprofit program and offering time to mentor during business hours.

 How can you get involved?
 Start by learning more about community-wide engagement in youth mentoring.
 Check out each section for details about cross-sector approaches.
 Then, check to see if there is a MENTOR Affiliate in your area, and reach out to them for resources and consultation on community engagement.
 If there is not a Mentoring Partnership in your state, contact MENTOR directly for consultation.

 The Mentoring Effect survey found that students who were at-risk for not graduating but who had a mentor were 36% more likely to aspire to enroll in and graduate from college than those who did not have a mentor, and 55% more likely to be enrolled in college.
-For example, one survey responded said, “My mentor attended the college I’m at now, and she took me out and informed me of how to get into college.
+For example, one survey respondent said, “My mentor attended the college I’m at now, and she took me out and informed me of how to get into college.
 She was always there to support me.”

 Schools and school districts across the country are tapping into the mentoring effect by partnering with local nonprofit experts to systematically match students to mentors to provide extra adult support and guidance to keep them on the path to graduation.
-Having provides a holistic approach to all other academic interventions aimed helping a student achieve.
+Having a mentor provides a holistic approach to all other academic interventions aimed helping a student achieve.
 For example, the New York City Interagency Task Force on Truancy established the NYC Success Mentor Corps as an integral tactic in the effort to assist students who were chronically absent by identifying the root cause of their absenteeism and providing them with a support system for regular attendance.